🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’»β˜• Digital Nomad Friendly Cafes + 4.3 -- 30 While many cafes are welcoming, very few are specifically designed for long-stay digital nomads with power outlets and ergonomic seating.
+πŸ’»β˜• Digital Nomad Friendly Cafes + 4.4 -- 30 Few cafes cater specifically to remote workers; power outlets and comfortable seating are uncommon.

 🌟 QUALITY OF LIFE